jucian0/posts/building-forms-in-reactjs.md

 yarn start
 ```

-We are creating an application, opening application directory, installing dependencies, and start the application.
+We are creating an application, opening the application directory, installing dependencies, and start the application.

-Form libraries can be optional, but if you want a good validations in your forms you should use a form library validation, for this tutorial I will use Yup, since that our goal is to lean how to implement good forms I will use Bootstrap to turn more easily work.
+Form libraries can be optional, but if you want good validation in your forms you should use a form library validation, for this tutorial I will use Yup, since that our goal is to learn how to implement good forms I will use Bootstrap to turn more easily work.

 ```bash
 yarn add bootstrap
 yarn add yup
 ```

-The create-react-app create some files that we will not use for this tutorial, for this reason I will remove them, look like the files structures are:
+The create-react-app create some files that we will not use for this tutorial, for this reason, I will remove them, look like the files structures are:

 ![files structure](https://res.cloudinary.com/practicaldev/image/fetch/s--rDtSgnqF--/c_limit%2Cf_auto%2Cfl_progressive%2Cq_auto%2Cw_880/https://cdn-images-1.medium.com/max/2000/1%2AP8fTwj1DIETEFG6BlOf5iA.png)